zcoding/amazeui-vue/README.md

 ```

 ## About
-This repository is built to use amazeui as vue.js components, without jQuery requirement.
+This repository is built to use Amaze UI as Vue.js components, **without jQuery** requirement.

 If you are not familiar with vue.js, you can learn from the [vue.js official site](http://vuejs.org/).